-Threescore and ten I can remember well: Within the volume of which time I have seen Hours dreadful and things strange; but this sore night Hath trifled former knowings.
+OLD MAN.
+Threescore and ten I can remember well, Within the volume of which time I have seen Hours dreadful and things strange, but this sore night Hath trifled former knowings.

-Ah, good father, Thou seest, the heavens, as troubled with man's act, Threaten his bloody stage: by the clock, 'tis day, And yet dark night strangles the travelling lamp: Is't night's predominance, or the day's shame, That darkness does the face of earth entomb, When living light should kiss it?
+ROSS.
+Ah, good father, Thou seest the heavens, as troubled with man's act, Threaten his bloody stage.
+By the clock 'tis day, And yet dark night strangles the traveling lamp.
+Is't night's predominance, or the day's shame, That darkness does the face of earth entomb, When living light should kiss it?

+OLD MAN.
 'Tis unnatural, Even like the deed that's done.
-On Tuesday last, A falcon, towering in her pride of place, Was by a mousing owl hawk'd at and kill'd.

-And Duncan's horses-a thing most strange and certain-

-Beauteous and swift, the minions of their race, Turn'd wild in nature, broke their stalls, flung out, Contending 'gainst obedience, as they would make War with mankind.
+On Tuesday last A falcon towering in her pride of place Was by a mousing owl hawk'd at and kill'd.
+ROSS.
+And Duncan's horses-a thing most strange and certain- Beauteous and swift, the minions of their race, Turn'd wild in nature, broke their stalls, flung out, Contending 'gainst obedience, as they would make War with mankind.

+OLD MAN.
 'Tis said they eat each other.

-They did so, to the amazement of mine eyes That look'd upon't.
+ROSS.
+They did so, to the amazement of mine eyes

+That look'd upon't.

+MEnter Macduff.

 Here comes the good Macduff.

-Enter MACDUFF How goes the world, sir, now?
+How goes the world, sir, now?

+MACDUFF.
 Why, see you not?

+ROSS.
 Is't known who did this more than bloody deed?

+MACDUFF.
 Those that Macbeth hath slain.

+ROSS.
 Alas, the day!

 What good could they pretend?

-They were suborn'd: Malcolm and Donalbain, the king's two sons, Are stol'n away and fled; which puts upon them Suspicion of the deed.
+g b MACDUFF.
+They were suborn'd:

+Malcolm and Donalbain, the King's two sons,

+Are stol'n away and fled, which puts upon them

+Suspicion of the deed.

+ROSS.
 'Gainst nature still!

 Thriftless ambition, that wilt ravin up

 Thine own life's means!
 Then 'tis most like

 The sovereignty will fall upon Macbeth.

-He is already named, and gone to Scone To be invested.
+MACDUFF.
+He is already named, and gone to Scone

+To be invested.

+ROSS.
 Where is Duncan's body?

-Carried to Colmekill, The sacred storehouse of his predecessors, And guardian of their bones.
+MACDUFF.
+Carried to Colmekill,

+The sacred storehouse of his predecessors

+And guardian of their bones.

+ROSS.
 Will you to Scone?

+MACDUFF.
 No, cousin, I'll to Fife.
+ROSS.
 Well, I will thither.

-Well, may you see things well done there: adieu!
-Lest our old robes sit easier than our new!

-Farewell, father.

-God's benison go with you; and with those That would make good of bad, and friends of foes!
-Exeunt
+MACDUFF.
+Well, may you see things well done there.
+Adieu, $\label{eq:loss} \mbox{Lest our old robes sit easier than our newl} \\ \mbox{ROSS.
+Farewell, father.}$ $\ensuremath{\mathsf{OLD}}$ MAN.
+God's benison go with you and with those That would make good of bad and friends of foes!
+Exeunt 🌯 ACT III

-Act III

-SCENE I. Forres.
+Scene I Forres.
 The palace.